- Michael Herschensohn, President

 - Alicia Arter

-- Alicia Comstock Arter has been a book and web editor for 12 years.
-An interest in genealogy helps her in finding the human aspect of local history, and she is currently researching the history of small, family grocery stores on Queen Anne Hill operating from 1905 – 1940.
+Alicia Comstock Arter has been a book and web editor for 12 years.
+An interest in genealogy helps her in finding the human aspect of local history.
+She is a fourth generation Queen Anne resident.

 - Sue Billings